kerry96164/IEEE-802.11ah_ns-3.27/src/internet/doc/routing-overview.rst

 Unicast routing
 ***************

-There are presently eigth unicast routing protocols defined for IPv4 and three for
+There are presently seven unicast routing protocols defined for IPv4 and three for
 IPv6:

 * class Ipv4StaticRouting (covering both unicast and multicast)